jdhall75/11ty-blog/src/about.md

 ---
-title: About Aidan Charles Powell
+title: About Jason Hall
 layout: about.njk
-name: Aidan Charles Powell
+name: Jason Hall
-image: '/images/me.jpeg'
+image: ''
 ---

-Aidan Charles Powell is a 23-year-old health centre receptionist who enjoys watching television, eating out and social media.
-He is generous and giving, but can also be very rude and a bit lazy.
+Jason Hall is a 48-year-old network engineer who enjoys programming, building things, and whiskey.
+He is generous and giving, but also likes his alone time to think about future plans.

-He is a Jedi who defines himself as straight.
-He has a degree in medicine.
-He is a vegetarian.
-He is obsessed with vintage dresses.

-He grew up in a middle class neighbourhood.
-After his mother died when he was young, he was raised by his father

-He is currently married to Maureen Erika Quinn.
-Maureen is 13 years older than him and works as a sales assistant.
+He is a technology Jedi who looks for new things to learn.
+He follows his late fathers montra of "It's better to be a jack of all trades than a master of one."

+He grew up middle class and worked on his grandfathers farm as a teen.
+He loves a good walk in the woods and to get his hands dirty growing a garden in the spring because of this.